Sing-Li/dockertest/README.md

 ###  Structure

-Containers are segregated by GPU acceleration stacks.
+Base containers are segregated by GPU acceleration stacks.
 See the README of the sub-folders for more information
 ```
 cuda
 |-- cuda122